MCW-BMI/i2b2Exporter/Readme.md

 # Installation and Configuration

-This script was written to run with Python 3
+This script was written to run with Python 3 and was tested only to pull data from Oracle at this time.

 ## Set up environment

-- configure the database connection parameters by copying `config/config_example.json` to `config/config.json` and editting as appropriate
+- configure the database connection parameters by copying `config/config_example.json` to `config/config.json` and edit   as appropriate to talk to your I2B2 schema ( DEMODATA in the default VM provided by I2B2 folks )
 - Set up the local virtual Environment with :